lucidsoftware/lucid-programming-competition-2021/problems/MapShortcut/description.md

 ```

 ### Where:
-Direction: Right or Left
+* `Direction`: Right or Left
-Degrees: the number of degrees the user turns to face the endpoint
+* `Degrees`: the number of degrees the user turns to face the endpoint
-Paces: the number of paces a user must travel to reach the endpoint
+* `Paces`: the number of paces a user must travel to reach the endpoint

 For your final answer, the user will never have to turn exactly 180 degrees.
 They should always turn less than 180 degrees.
 Therefore, if the endpoint is 10 paces away, directly to the right of the user, you should output:
 ```